wikeyen/parkinglot/docs/prd.md

 >given a smart parking attendant, two not full parking-lots with both evenly occupied,
 >when parking
 >then succeed parking into the first parking-lot, and get a ticket form it<br>
+>
+>given a smart parking attendant, a certain parking-lot with a parked car, and a valid ticket relate to it<br>
+>when picking up the car from the correct parking-lot<br>
+>then picking up car success, the ticket should turn to invalid<br>
+>
+>given a smart parking attendant, a certain parking-lot with a parked car, and an invalid ticket relate to it<br>
+>when picking up the car from the correct parking-lot<br>
+>then picking up car failed<br>

+###2019/06/20
+####Description
+A super car parking attendant, multiple parking-lots, He/she should park the car into the parking-lot with the lowest occupation rate. if there were two or more at the same lowest occupation rate, then park into the first parking-lot

+####Tasking
+>given a super parking attendant, two not full parking-lots with the first one having a higher occupation rate,
+>when parking
+>then succeed parking into the second parking-lot, and get a ticket form it<br>
+>
+>given a super parking attendant, two not full parking-lots with both evenly occupied,
+>when parking
+>then succeed parking into the first parking-lot, and get a ticket form it<br>
+>
+>given a super parking attendant, a certain parking-lot with a parked car, and a valid ticket relate to it<br>
+>when picking up the car from the correct parking-lot<br>
+>then picking up car success, the ticket should turn to invalid<br>
+>
+>given a super parking attendant, a certain parking-lot with a parked car, and an invalid ticket relate to it<br>
+>when picking up the car from the correct parking-lot<br>
+>then picking up car failed<br>